On plus-one generated arrangements of plane conics: Combinatorial polynomials associated with plus--one generated arrangement of conics with some quasi-homogeneous singularities

 where $h$ is considered as an integer-valued variable that plays the role of $d_3$.
 Since $\alpha_{\mathcal{C}} = \frac{2}{3}$ we have $h \in \{5,6,7,8,9\}$.
 We can easily check that for $h \in \{5,8,9\}$ our polynomial does not have rational roots.
 Moreover, we can observe that \begin{itemize} \item for $h=6$ we have $\mathfrak{P}(\mathcal{C},6;t) = (1+5t)(1+5t)$, and \item for $h=7$ we have $\mathfrak{P}(\mathcal{C},h;t) = (1+4t)(1+6t)$. \end{itemize} Note that the last case cannot occur since $d_1 \geq 5$.
 This means that if the weak combinatorics $\mathcal{K}_{\mathcal{C}}$ can be geometrically realized, then this realization could potentially be an example of a plus--one generated curve.
 To verify this, we check whether $\mathcal{K}_{\mathcal{C}}$ satisfies \eqref{hirze}.
 Notice that

 a contradiction.
 Hence $\mathcal{K}_{\mathcal{C}}$ cannot be realized geometrically as a plus--one generated curve. \end{example} \begin{remark} Obviously our techniques have some limitations once we are close to the boundary cases.
-For instance, using our methods presented above, we cannot exclude that there exists a geometric realization of the weak-combinatorics $\mathcal{K}_{\mathcal{C}} = (k_{2};t_{3}, n_{2},n_{3}) = (5;17,3,1)$ that can lead use to a plus--one generated arrangement of $5$ conics. \end{remark}
+For instance, using our methods presented above, we cannot decide whether there exists a geometric realization of the weak-combinatorics $\mathcal{K}_{\mathcal{C}} = (k_{2};t_{3}, n_{2},n_{3}) = (5;17,3,1)$ that can lead us to a plus--one generated arrangement of $5$ conics. \end{remark}